mohangk/chatyuk/README.md

 ## Todo

 1. Add in page mode (a-la twitch or cliponyu)
+1. Figure out if using browserify for the main Chatyuk object will be a hinderance when integrating with websites that also use some form of modules
 1. Remove jQuery dependence in comms.js
 1. Remove hardcoded domain names from both client and server configurations
 1. Add sample on how to embed chatyuk on existing page